codingforpleasure/customized-workspace/Ubuntu/useful-resources/iconv.md

 <!--ts-->
 <!--te-->

 Used to convert between different character encodings.
-"It can convert from any of these encodings to any other, through Unicode conversion
+"It can convert from any of these encodings to any other, through Unicode conversion.

 **Useful especially when transfering hebrew text from windows to Linux:**